-Given the growing interest to use blue bonds for conservation and climate purposes, the IUCN has commissioned 4Climate, Global Ocean Trust and Silvestrum to prepare a technical guidance that analyzes the emerging field of blue bonds.
+Given the growing interest to use blue bonds for conservation and climate purposes, the IUCN has commissioned 4Climate, Global Ocean Trust and Silvestrum to prepare a technical guidance that analyzes the emerging field of blue bonds (2019).
 The report identifies key action items necessary to scale up blue bonds so that they can been used to effectively finance coastal resilience activities and that are based on natural solutions.
 The report is aimed both at potential blue bond issuers and related finance sector participants as well as at a broader audience.
 It aims to present key concepts and offers approaches to define a place for blue bonds within the emerging field of sustainable finance classification schemes.
 The report also offers ways how the Blue Natural Capital positive impact framework can be used in the preparation of blue bonds to promote adherence to the emerging sustainable blue economy financing principles.
 Download the technical guidance here.
 The work has been enabled mainly through the funding from the government of Sweden.
+Our guidance has been referred to in the latest Asian Development Bank Sovereign Blue Bonds Quick Start Guide (2021).

 Bonds are a fixed income investment, where bond investors become creditors to the issuing entity.
 Bond investors are paid a fixed interest rate (coupon) on a fixed schedule and will be returned their initial investment (principal) upon maturity of the bond.
 Green bonds finance projects and activities with environmental benefits, often facilitating the shift to a low-carbon, climate-resilient and resource-efficient global economy.